SiamRahman29/TableLamp/content/posts/Facial Recognition for FYP/index.md

 ---

-## Step 2: Django Backend - Form Processing and Data Storage
+## Django Backend - Form Processing and Data Storage

 The Django backend handles form submission, processes the captured image data, and extracts facial encodings for storage.